mkrzywda/GraphTransformers/README.md

+# Open for review apporches.
+Graph Transformer networks are an emerging trend in the field of deep learning, offering promising results in tasks such as graph classification and node labeling.
+With this in mind, this repository is opening its doors for a more comprehensive review of Graph Transformers.
+My goal is to further advance this exciting field and provide a deeper understanding of its capabilities and limitations.
+Join to me (write: krzywda@agh.edu.pl)and help in exploring the potential of Graph Transformers and contributing to their development.
+Stay tuned for more updates on this exciting journey.

+I am open for working on more complex survey/review Graph Transformers.

 # GraphTransformers
 Inspirations, approaches, datasets and state-of-art about Transformers and its variations.
 Only for research and better understanding ideas of (Graph) Transformers Network.

 ## Table of Contents
 1. [Transformers Overview](#transformers-overview)